What is the difference between "Hashem" and "Elokim"?

 What are the implications of "Hashem Elokeinu"?

-What is then the exact meaning of "Hashem Elokeinu Hashem Echad"?
+What is the exact meaning of "Hashem Elokeinu Hashem Echad"?
 Why does the Pasuk insert the Name "Hashem" twice?

 Ramban: It is because Hashem performed with Moshe wondrous deeds in order to elevate him in order to enhance his name.
 1

-Targum Yonasan: To which Ya'akov responded 'Baruch Shem Kevodo...!'.
+Targum Yonasan: To which Ya'akov responded 'Baruch Shem Kevodo...!'

-What is the meaning of "Hashem Echad"?
+What are the implication of "Hashem Echad"?

 Seforno: It means that there is nothing that can compare to the existence of Hashem, who created existence when there was nothingness.
-Consequently, He is detached from this (perishable) world, from the world of the planets, from the world of angels, and He exists Alone in the fourth world.
+Consequently, He is detached from this (finite) world, from the world of the planets, from the world of angels, and He exists Alone in the fourth world.
 3

 Rashbam: We will serve Hashem, who alone is our G-d.
-4 And under no circumstances will we combine any other deity with Him, even to divine, whilst still believing that there is no G-d other than Hashem.
+4 And under no circumstances will we combine any other deity with Him, even to divine whilst still believing that there is no G-d other than Hashem.
 5

-Why is the 'Ayin' in "Sh'ma" large?
+Why is the 'Ayin' in "Shema" big?

 Ba'al ha'Turim #1: Because Hashem gave the Torah which has seventy names and can be explained in seventy ways to Yisrael, who have seventy names.
 2

 Ba'al ha'Turim #2: Refer to 6:4:8:5.

-And why is the 'Daled' in "Echad" written large?
+Why is the 'Daled' in "Echad" big?